Luccagg/Data-Science/README.md

 # Data-Science
-Standard algoritmns of data science implemented in python
+Standard algorithms of data science implemented in python